Westpac offering refinancers $2,000 cashback as $170b interest-only loans set to expire

 So if you’re coming off an interest-only mortgage and looking to refinance, then check out the home loans on offer below.

-Refinance Home Loan Offers - page last updated October 22, 2020
+Refinance Home Loan Offers - last updated January 18, 2021

 ^See information about the Mozo Experts Choice Home Loans Awards